 With the flexability that Chiefs Island offers us, we have the ability to change things up and perhaps include a mokoro ride as an activity or as a means to get to a new location for a walk in that area.
 This will be decided while we are there and depends on the movements of animals and what would be best at the time.

 The safari isn’t over yet!
 Another early morning wakeup and breakfast, but this time you will board the boat again and cruise back to Maun with game viewing all the way.
 The 3-4 hour boat trip will see you arriving with more than enough time before any international connections leaving Maun.

-The first night of the tour is in the very comfortable Garden Lodge which has all the necessary luxuries to prepare you for the next few nights of adventure.
+The first night of the tour is in the very comfortable Pangolin Chobe Hotel which has all the necessary luxuries to prepare you for the next few nights of adventure.
 It is here that you will recover from the long international flights.